fyfylian/fyfypayments-ui-demo/README.md

-# Sol Payments Processor Demo
+# FYFY Payments Processor Demo

-This repo contains the code for the demo of the [Sol Payments](https://github.com/solpayments/solana-payment-processor) program.
+This repo contains the code for the demo of the [SOl Payments](https://github.com/fyfylian/solana-payment-processor) program.

 ## Getting started